awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 1. Select the check box, and choose **Unassign**\.

-View details about your inventory phone numbers to see which user or Amazon Chime Voice Connector a number is assigned to\.
+You can then view the details about your inventory phone numbers\.
+You can see which user or Amazon Chime Voice Connectorthat a number is assigned to\.
 You can also see if phone calls and text messages are enabled\.

 **To view inventory phone number details**